HITB-CyberWeek/proctf-2021/writeups/genealogy/genealogy.writeup.md

 As described at [https://en.cppreference.com/w/cpp/numeric/random/random_device/entropy](https://en.cppreference.com/w/cpp/numeric/random/random_device/entropy) `std::random_device` has an entropy equal to 32, so only 2 ^ 32 different values are possible!

-So, if you register a new user, get a cookie for them, and bruteforce all 2 ^ 32 different values of the seed, you can find out which seed has been used.
+So, if you register a new user, retrieve a cookie for him, and bruteforce all 2 ^ 32 different values of the seed, you can find out which seed has been used.
 It means you can build the same cookie key and hijack the cookie for any user id.

 ## Second vulnerability

-As I said before, the second vulnerability is harder enough.
+As I said before, the second vulnerability is significantly harder.
 It is a combination of CMAC algorithm weakness and Heap Buffer Overflow.

-Firstly I need to describe the service functionality.
+Firstly, it's needed to describe the service functionality.
 You're able to register a new user and create a genealogy tree.
-You can also create "persons", which are nodes of the genealogy tree.
+You can also create "person" objects, which are nodes of the genealogy tree.
 Each person has meta information (such as a title, first name, last name, etc) and two optional links to its parents.

 You can get your tree as a JSON (see `/tree` endpoint) or download it as a signed binary archive (`/tree/archive`).
 If you prefer the second way, you can check your archive later by sending the POST request to the same `/tree/archive` with your archive.
-This endpoint checks the signature, unpack the archive, and returns the JSON with a tree for you.
+This endpoint checks the signature, unpack the archive, and returns the JSON with the tree for you.

 ### Brotobuf

 As I also said before, trees are just encoded to the binary archive by the `brotobuf` serializer.
 It's also responsible for the archive's decoding.
-As well as you didn't have the source code of the encoder and decoder during the game, you had to decompile them from the binary.
+As you didn't have the source code of the encoder and decoder during the game, you had to decompile them from the binary.
 Thank God, now we can read C++ sources: https://github.com/HITB-CyberWeek/proctf-2021/tree/main/services/genealogy/src/brotobuf

 The encoding algorithm is really **very similar** to [Google's protobuf](https://developers.google.com/protocol-buffers).
 Each structure (`GenealogyTree` and `Person`) has some fields, see [messages.proto](https://github.com/HITB-CyberWeek/proctf-2021/blob/main/services/genealogy/src/messages.broto) for details (this file has been deployed with the service):